CONSTITUTION AND RULES

 25. PLAY

-The rules governing the playing of the game of Petanque at club events shall be those laid down by the properly constituted body namely, The Federation Internationale de Petanque et Jue Provencal, except where the rules may be varied to suit the smooth running of a competition, in which case the competitors shall be notified.
+The rules governing the playing of the game at Club events shall be those laid down by the properly constituted body namely, The Federation Internationale de Pétanque et Jeu Provencal, except where the rules may be varied to suit the smooth running of a competition, in which case the competitors shall be notified.